p2rkw/xf86-input-mtrack/README.md

 For two finger rotation.
 The button that is triggered by rotating right.
 Integer value.
 A value of 0 disables rotation right.
 Defaults to 15.

+**Hold1Move1Button** -
+For two finger hold-and-move functionality.
+The button that is triggered by holding one finger and moving another one.
+Integer value.
+A value of 0 disables hold-and-move.
+Value of 0 disables this functionality.
+Defaults to 1.

 **TapDragEnable** -
 Whether or not to enable tap-to-drag functionality.
 Boolean value.
 Defaults to true.